OctopusDeploy/blog/blog/2020-10/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-2/index.md

 ---
-title: Infrastructure as Code in Azure with Octopus Deploy and Pulumi - Part 2
+title: "Infrastructure as code in Azure with Octopus Deploy and Pulumi: Part two"
-description: In part 1 of the blog post series for Pulumi and Octopus Deploy, you learn about how to get Pulumi up and running.
-In this blog post, you learn how to tie it together with Octopus Deploy.
+description: In part one of the blog post series for Pulumi and Octopus Deploy, you learned how to configure Pulumi.
+In this post, you learn how to tie it together with Octopus Deploy.
 author: michael.levan@octopus.com
 visibility: private
 published: 2199-10-10